 Heritage Tomatoes with Burrata by Hélène Darroze at The Connaught

-The British tomato season runs from June to October so now is a great time to try out this gorgeous recipe from Hélène Darroze – and for those unfamiliar with this ingredient, Burrata is a fresh italian cheese made from mozzarella and cream.
+The British tomato season runs from June to October so very soon it will be the perfect time to try out this gorgeous recipe from Hélène Darroze – and for those unfamiliar with this ingredient, Burrata is a fresh Italian cheese made from mozzarella and cream

 - 500g of burrata (2 large)